JoseLucasapp/currency-prices-against-the-BRL/README.md

   </tr>
   </table>

-  # what is it ?
+  # What is it?
   <p>It is a system that shows the price of the Brazilian Real in comparison to the major currencies (Ex .: Dolar, Euro and etc.) on the market using an API</p>

   # Where to find?
   <p>The system can be found <a href='https://brl-currency-converter.vercel.app/'>clicking here</a>.

-  # What information is available ?
+  # What information is available?
   <ol>
     <li>Name</li>
     <li>Purchase price</li>